jneidel/jneidel.com/content/newsletter/8/index.md

 ## Next challenge

 I had noticed a marked absence of presence, these last few days.
-So, this week, **I will to focus on being present**.
+So, this week, **I will focus on being present**.
 That is: my attention is in the moment, I'm not thinking about the past or planning for the future.

 Some might say, this challenge [sounds familiar](newsletter/2).
 Yes, but these challenges don't always have to be original.
-Their purpose is to focus me on some area of my life that I want to improve.
+Their purpose is to make me focus on some area of my life that I want to improve.
 If I feel the need to "repeat"[^repeat] a challenge (like presence or [no media](newsletter/4)), then maybe there is a lesson there that I haven't learned yet.
 Maybe the last challenge was not enough to thoroughly integrate it into my